Northern California CA Contractor #1117491 OSHA-10 Certified

 Yes.
 We remove all skirting, decks, awnings, stairs, concrete piers, block foundations, and runner beams as part of the standard demolition scope.
 If the mobile home sits on a concrete slab or pad, that removal is quoted separately.
 Most customers want a clean, level lot when we are finished.

 Yes.
 We save items for customers all the time.
-Appliances, cabinetry, fixtures, personal belongings — if there is anything inside the unit you want to keep, let us know before we start.
+Appliances, cabinetry, fixtures, personal belongings.
+If there is anything inside the unit you want to keep, let us know before we start.
 We will set it aside and protect it during the demolition.

 Mobile homes built before 1980 may contain asbestos in siding, flooring, insulation, or ceiling materials.
 California law requires a certified asbestos survey before demolition.
 If the survey comes back positive, a licensed abatement contractor handles removal before we begin.
 We coordinate the entire process including the survey, abatement, and air district notification.